-Contract assets represent the right to consideration for assets already delivered by the Parent Company in excess of the amount recognized as installment contracts receivables.
+Contract assets pertain to unbilled revenue from sale of real estate.
+It represents the right to consideration for assets already delivered by the Parent Company in excess of the amount recognized as installment contracts receivables.
 Contract assets is reclassified to installment contracts receivables when monthly amortization of the customer is already due for collection.